Weight: Males 5.5 – 7.2 kg (12 – 16 lbs), females 4-5 kg (8.8 – 11 lbs)

 The American Bobtail is a medium to large, well muscled, stocky cat with heavy boning.
 The chest is broad and deep.
 The hind legs are longer than the forelegs, leading to large, founded feet with tufts between the toes.

-The tail is around 4 inches in length but this will vary from cat to cat.
+The tail can range from 1-4 inches in length.
 It may be straight, slightly curved or bumpy.
 It should not extend beyond the hind hock.

 The coat comes in short or medium/long hair can be found in any colour or pattern.